zTrix/zio/readme.md

 ## Advantage

  - Self contained single file installation, no extra dependency required.
 Copy it as you go and fire with no pain even without internet access.
- - Support both python2 and python3, no need worry about the python version installed on some unknown jump server provided by unknown.
+ - Support both python2 and python3, no need to worry about the python version installed on some weired jump server provided by unknown.
+ - Easy to learn and use.

 ## License